usernamethatisnttaken/ProjectsPortfolio/README.md

 A slightly better 3D renderer with a placement GUI (v2)

 Status: Functional with a few bugs (movement normalization, occlusion clipping)

+## 2023 Summer
+I'm currently in the process of porting/doing cleanup on projects from here onward